Understanding the Scoville Scale

 DRAGON’S BREATH (2,480,000 SHU)

 Just this year, a new record-breaking chili was bred in Wales.
-Using a newly developed plant food, the Dragon’s Breath chili, named for the iconic dragon that symbolizes its homeland, is not only incredibly hot, it’s downright deadly.
+Using a newly developed plant food, the Dragon’s Breath chile, named for the iconic dragon that symbolizes its homeland, is not only incredibly hot, it’s downright deadly.
 Although no one has yet to orally consume this monster, it is believed that doing so would likely cause the eater to go into anaphylactic shock, possibly shutting down normal body function.

 We will never share your email address with anyone else.
 See our privacy policy.